-Act No. 2004-63, Tunisian privacy protection
+Act No. 2004-63, Tunisian Privacy Protection

 Tunisia’s Organic Act No. 2004-63 of 27 July 2004 on the Protection of Personal Data, also known as Act No. 2004-63 for short, is a data protection law that was passed in Tunisia in 2004.
-As one of the many countries in the world that has a somewhat outdated level of data protection, the Tunisian government has been trying to update their privacy legislation for the last ten years.
+As one of the many countries in the world that has a somewhat outdated level of data protection, the Tunisian government has been trying to update its privacy legislation for the last ten years.
 Despite this fact, Act No. 2004-63 does provide privacy protection for data subjects within the country, albeit with a limited scope and application when compared to many landmark legislative policies such as the EU’s GDPR Law or Australia’s Consumer Data Right or CDR.
 Subsequently, Act No. 2004-63 sets forth the legal framework for personal data protection and privacy within Tunisia.

 What is the scope and application of Act No. 2004-63?

 As it pertains to the personal scope of the law, Act No. 2004-63 states that “every person has the right to the protection of personal data related to their privacy”, in accordance with the Constitution of Tunisia.
-Alternatively, Act No. 2004-63 contains no territorial scope, as the law only applies data processing activities that occur within Tunisia.
+Alternatively, Act No. 2004-63 contains no territorial scope, as the law only applies to data processing activities that occur within Tunisia.
 In terms of the material scope of the law, “The processing of personal data covers all automated as well as non-automated processing of personal data carried out by a natural or legal person”.
 What’s more, the law defines personal data to mean any operation in relation to the use of such data, indexes, directories, data files, or their interconnection.

 What are the obligations of data controllers and processors under Act No. 2004-63?